harinduravin/My-jekyll-site/_posts/2020-12-30-Setting-up-legacy-1997-Joint-Strike-Fighter--JSF--game-on-Windows-10-system-6a60f502d015.md

 comments: true
 title: Setting up legacy 1997 Joint Strike Fighter (JSF) game on Windows 10 system
 description: >-
   Joint Strike Fighter is a 1997 combat flight simulator designed by Innerloop Studios and published by Eidos Interactive.
-Innerloop…
+Innerloop produced the game chiefly to be a showcase for their cutting edge game engine, which they planned to license to other game developers.
 date: '2020-12-30T08:25:55.550Z'
 categories: []
 keywords: []